-MAP 2: WEST MIDDLE 2040 POLICY MAP
+MAP 2: WEST OUTER 2040 POLICY MAP

-The Charlotte Future 2040 Policy Map (Map 2) illustrates the recommended development pattern for the plan area.
-Recommendations for future development aim to respect established neighborhoods, align future growth with infrastructure capacity, and create vibrant, mixeduse centers that are accessible to a wide variety of users.
+The Charlotte Future 2040 Policy Map (see Map 2) illustrates the recommended development pattern for the plan area.
+Recommendations for future development aim to respect established neighborhoods, align future growth with infrastructure capacity, and create vibrant, mixed-use centers that are accessible to a wide variety of users.

-Most of the existing development (83%) within the plan area is expected to remain in place.
-Areas expected to remain in place include the low-density residential neighborhoods (Neighborhood 1), Parks & Preserves, and Manufacturing & Logistics around the rail lines.
+Most of the existing development (72%) within the plan area is expected to remain in place.
+Areas expected to remain in place include the low-density residential neighborhoods (Neighborhood 1), Parks & Preserves, and Manufacturing & Logistics at the Charlotte Douglas International Airport.
 If redevelopment or infill occurs within these areas, it should be consistent with the type and intensity of development described in the recommended Place Type.